-Once Upon A Time In America (Children of the Knight #5)
+Once Upon A Time In America (THE LANCE CHRONICLES #5)

 After the show ended and the actors took their bows, the one who played Arthur spoke to the crowd as the others wandered offstage.